Wingly-Company/apidoc/README.md

 ## Description and introductory text

 You can add a description of your API using the description key.
-This description will be displayed in the docs' "Introduction" section.
+This description will be displayed in the docs "Introduction" section.

 The intro_text key is where you'll set the text shown in the "Introduction" section of your docs (after the description).